Konsentus/localenv-builder-installer/README.md

-# localenv-builder-install
+# Localenv Builder Installer

-This repo contains the installer for the Konsentus Local Development environment
+This repo contains the installer for the Konsentus Local Development environment.

+The actual builder is in the repo: https://github.com/Konsentus/localenv-builder

 ## Prerequisites